fzakaria/fzakaria.com/_posts/2026-06-01-every-byte-matters.md

 I have spent a large portion of my career working in Java.
 In that time, you get used to huge classes.
 New functionality?
 Just add a new method and field to the class.
 The cost of each new field is rarely considered.
 Performance is often considered from a _classic computer science_ perspective by considering asymptotic analysis of the algorithms and data structures in-use.

-Turns out that even within a growth scale for your algorithm, such a simple for-loop `O(N)`, time can vary dramatically if we have a little deeper understanding of the underlying hardware.
+Turns out that even within a growth scale for your algorithm, such as a simple for-loop `O(N)`, time can vary dramatically if we have a little deeper understanding of the underlying hardware.

 First, let's understand our current machine.
 Let's take a peek at our _cache line_ and _page_ sizes.